By Andrew Hasegawa

 Raw fish, be it sushi or sashimi, was out.
-“Yuck, I am not eating that let’s eat Mexican instead.”
-It was a familiar response that repeated itself many times over the years.
+‘Yuck, I am not eating that, let’s eat Mexican instead’.
+It was a familiar response that was heard many times over the years.
 I sat quietly watching and wondering at what point her feelings might change.
 It was a slow process.
-Occasionally I would share some Hasegawa family history with her but she showed little interest.
+Occasionally I would share some Hasegawa family history with her, but she showed little interest.

-Then one day about four or five years ago Anne declared that she had started to eat raw fish and sushi again.
-Just why she had reacquired her taste for raw fish is not clear.
-I suspect if she was with her friends, and everyone else was enjoying raw fish, then she would have been the odd one out, considering her heritage.
+Then one day about four or five years ago, Anne declared that she had started to eat raw fish and sushi again.
+Just why she had re-acquired her taste for raw fish is not clear.
+I suspect if she were with her friends, and everyone else was enjoying sashimi, then she would have been the odd one out, considering her heritage.

 I used the drip feed system over many years, occasionally sharing information about children with mixed heritage with her.
 Once in while she would show some interest.
 Then, suddenly, about two years ago, she demanded to know more about who she was.
 The identity crisis was over; Anne turned her cooking skills to making Japanese food and embraced her heritage.
 It has been a remarkable journey watching her accept who she is.
 She even wrote an article about this turnaround.